dowjones/opensearch-blog/BLOG.md

 - [W3C Correlation-Context HTTP Propagator](https://w3c.github.io/correlation-context/)
 - [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation)

-This works well for our service mesh PAAS as istio leverages envoy’s distributed tracing feature to provide tracing integration out of the box.
+This works well for our service mesh PaaS as Istio leverages Envoy’s distributed tracing feature to provide tracing integration out of the box.
 Specifically, Istio provides options to install various tracing backend and configure proxies to send trace spans to them automatically.
-It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers so that when the proxies send span information, the spans can be correlated correctly into a single trace.
-This natively works with open telemetry as well since this is a supported context opentelemetry context propagation.
+It requires an application to propagate the [B3 Zipkin HTTP Propagator](https://github.com/openzipkin/b3-propagation) headers, so that when the proxies send span information, the spans can be correlated correctly into a single trace.
+This natively works with OpenTelemetry as well, since this is a supported context OpenTelemetry context propagation.

 ### Data Collection

 Once we have the tracing data created and propagated through services, the OpenTelemetry project facilitates the collection of telemetry data via the [Open Telemetry collector](https://opentelemetry.io/docs/collector/).
 The OpenTelemetry collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
 It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats exporting to one or more backends.
 In addition, the collector gives end-users control of their data.
-The collector is the default location instrumentation libraries export their telemetry data to.
+The collector is the default location where instrumentation libraries export their telemetry data to.

-Open Telemetry binary can be deployed in two primary deployment methods.
+OpenTelemetry binary can be deployed in two primary deployment methods.
 For production workloads, it is recommended to go with a mix of both methods.

 The two primary deployment methods: